jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/introduction.md

-there are several functionalities that are available to you that give you control over the caracteristics of a specific group, among them:
+there are several functionalities that are available to you that give you control over the features of a specific group, among them:

 - Add and edit the repositories